jalik/jalik-callback-helper/README.md

 ## Introduction

-This package provides an easy way to manage callbacks in your code.
+This package provides an easy way to manage callback events in your code.

 ## Installation